 Other homemade solutions include card boxes, tackle boxes, and pencil cases.

 Sometimes, physical dice won’t cut it.
-When roleplaying remotely, using dice on the tabletop sucks out all the fun.
-When you can’t all see the roll, there’s no tension in the build-up, no sudden release following a favourable score.
-And removing all rolling from the eyes of the DM runs the risk of any unscrupulous player altering the results of lady luck in their favour.
+When roleplaying remotely, using physical dice sucks out all the fun.
+When you can’t all see the roll, there’s no tension in the build-up, no sudden release following a favorable score.
+And removing all rolling from the eyes of the DM runs the risk of any unscrupulous player altering the results of lady luck in their favor.

-Fortunately, there’s many easy-to-use, sleek, and free ways of rolling virtual dice online.
+Fortunately, you can use DnD dice online.
+There’s many easy-to-use, sleek, and free ways of rolling virtual dice.

 If you’re using Roll20, its in-built Quick Roll button lets you select the relevant sided dice, and add an appropriate modifier, for an instant score.
 Alternatively, if D&D Beyond is your go-to character-tracker, you can tap any rollable ability on your character sheet and have a relevant die spawn instantly.
 The app will add modifiers and crunch the numbers automatically.
 You can even get multiple different sets of animated special dice on there these days.

 There’s also a formidable mountain of browser-based dice rollers, if your online sessions amount to little more than a zoom call.
-This online dice roller from Wizards might look like the roleplaying equivalent of Windows ME, but it’s super simple and cuts out all the chaff.
+This online dice roller from Wizards might look like the roleplaying equivalent of Windows ME, but it’s super simple and efficient.
 Otherwise, this online roller is a little easier on the eyes, while Rolz lets you create chat rooms if you’d like to add some community spirit to your rolling.

 Want to spruce up your next D&D game?
 Try picking up some DnD maps and DnD miniatures for your table.
 Heck, maybe it’s time for a swanky gaming table, too.
 That’s how you really play tabletop RPGs in style.